-Light, fluffy, vegan pancakes with smoky-sweet bacon-flavoured walnut crumbles and pools of maple syrup are pure perfection.
+These light, fluffy, vegan pancakes sprinkled with smoky, sweet bacon-flavored walnut crumbles and pools of maple syrup are pure perfection.

 I'm a breakfast person so I love a big stack of fluffy buttermilk pancakes on the weekend.
 I'm also a Canadian girl so I love mine swimming in an ocean of maple syrup.
 I mean, who doesn't?